Rajat-R-Bapuri/DSP-Lab-Android-Demos/Java_Demos/JavaBasics.md

 This demo will help you knowing creating user defined classes in one file and use them in another file.
 Informally, you have to create two separate Java files for this demo.
 You can find these files in the folder [fib_in_class](https://github.com/Rajat-R-Bapuri/DSP-Lab-Android-Demos/tree/master/Java_Demos/fib_in_class).
 To keep the demo simple and within the scope of this tutorial, we will create both files in the same directory which avoids us from worrying about creating user defined packages, interfaces etc...
-If you are interested you may look into Java documentation by Oracle.
+If you are interested you may look into Java documentation or other websites for more complex examples.

 First create a **fibClass.java** file.
 You may use the following code or use the files from [here](https://github.com/Rajat-R-Bapuri/DSP-Lab-Android-Demos/tree/master/Java_Demos/fib_in_class)